hugofrely/envswitch/docs/QUICKSTART.md

   - Verbose mode for detailed logging
   - Backup configuration options

-- 🚧 **Phase 3 (Advanced Features)**: IN PROGRESS
+- ✅ **Phase 3 (Plugin System)**: COMPLETED
-  - ✅ Plugin system with auto-activation (no code required)
+  - Plugin system with auto-activation (no code required)
-  - Encryption support
-  - TUI (Terminal UI)
-  - Template system
-  - Git sync
+  - Support for custom config paths
+  - Support for multiple config paths
+  - Environment variable expansion
+  - 3 example plugins (npm, vim, hosts)

+**The project is feature-complete!** All planned features have been implemented.

 ## Contributing